Gositi/discord-fs/README.md

 ### Future minor releases
 - Implement directories
+- Encryption of files (and obfuscation of filenames)
+- File integrity verification
-- Cache files for a short while after closing them to save bandwidth on downloads
+- Cache files for a short while after closing them to save time on up- and downloads

 ### Ideas for future major releases
-- Store FAT at Discord, only saving its location locally
+- Asynchronized filesystem operations
+- Generalizing the concept for more hosts or access methods
 - Multiple clients connected to the same filesystem
-- Asynchronized filesystem operations
-- Allowing other ways of interacting with the filesystem
-- Building a framework for using other applications as filesystems

 ## Legal
 Copyright (C) 2024 Simon Bryntse